Star Trek: Insurrection poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Star Trek: Insurrection against these established plot points, we can identify how Jonathan Frakes utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Star Trek: Insurrection within the science fiction genre.

 Jonathan Frakes's Structural Approach